diegomarquez/game-builder/README.md

 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths

 - Text

+- Premade renderer to draw rectangles, circles lines and triangles.

 - Figure out how to use r.js